 Note: even this brief website can attract the required clients to you.
 Don’t forget to put your e-mail address to a prominent place on the website.

 Margaret Littman has a significant portfolio.
 She is a writer and editor.
 And she in her career has written not only articles and abstracts but even books.
 Her books are listed in a separate section on a website.
 Current projects show that she is always busy and fill the price for her expert work.

-Note: description contains text written in the third person.
-Think for yourself whether this style is suitable for you.
+Note: The description contains text written in the third person.
+Think about yourself whether this style is suitable for you.